 - Federal tax information for you and your custodial parent/reporting parent

-- Information about untaxed income like child support received by your reporting parent
+- Information about untaxed income, such as child support, received by your reporting parent

 - Information on cash and liquid assets in accounts, investments, and business income

-FAFSA will also ask the date of divorce or separation, so have court paperwork handy.
-Also, some schools may require a copy of the divorce agreement in deciding on financial aid.
+Also, some schools may require a copy of the divorce agreement in deciding on financial aid, but you will not need that information when you submit the FAFSA.

-One of the number one mistakes when filling out the FAFSA with divorced or separated parents is oversharing.
-Today’s families are complicated mixtures of kids and parents and step-parents.
-Don’t include the financial information of every adult in your life.
-If you do, you are over reporting income and you’ll lose financial aid.
+Remember that you don't need to include the financial information of every adult in your life.
+If you do, you are over reporting income and could lose out on financial aid.

 Focus your application on the custodial parent and you’ll be fine.
 Noncustodial parents may be required to provide information to private schools when aid is being awarded, but don’t overreach with FAFSA.

-Also, alimony is considered taxable income and should already be included in the custodial parent’s tax information.
+Also, be aware that alimony is considered taxable income and should already be included in the custodial parent’s tax information.
 Don’t report it separately, like you do with child support, which is untaxed.
-Doing so, means you’re again over reporting income and may lessen what’s offered in your financial package.
+Doing so means you’re again over reporting income and may lessen what’s offered in your financial package.

 Hopefully, these tips help you figure out how to fill out the FAFSA if your family situation isn’t exactly “traditional.”
-Remember, financial aid advisors at colleges are experts in these FAFSA rule.
+Remember, financial aid advisors at colleges are experts in these FAFSA rules.
 When in doubt, ask them for help.
-And, if you’ve got a situation not mentioned here and you just wing it on your FAFSA, remember, you can write an appeal letter and explain your situation in more depth.
-It’s not a guarantee for more aid, but it can help.